ahsan-raazaa/yolov9-openvino/README.md

 **Python:**

-The following will install openvino with ovc api:
+The following will install openvino python with ovc api:

 ``` shell
 cd python